lobneroO/PersonalRunningOrderTool/README.md

       `axis_bl.set_ylim(27.3, 10.9)`
   Change these limits to what you need.
 Note that a wrap around for the clock is not yet supported, so if a band plays from 23:00 to 1:00, your limit would be at 25 rather than 1 (though it is advisable to add a bit of a margin, e.g. 25.3).

+- _The program creates .png image files of every date_

+  Yes, this is currently intended behaviour, since I do not yet know which format would be the best to output.
+  It will use the name you use for the .pdf file and the same directory as well.

+- _Special characters don't work_

+  This seems to be a problem on Windows only.
+Since I use Arch Linux (btw), I cannot thoroughly debug and test for other operating systems.
+  You can try to run the script instead of a release exe, maybe your setup allows for special characters without problems.